5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 The Reason Not To Do This

-Let's be honest about what anxiety coaching isn't:
+Let's be honest about what anxiety coaching isn't.

 It's not passive income.
 You're trading time for money.
 Every client you see requires your presence, attention, and energy.
-There's no "set it up once and earn whilst you sleep."

 It's not guaranteed success.
 You can train, set up your practice, and still need to actually get clients.
 Marketing yourself requires effort.
 Building credibility takes time.
 The first six months can be lean.